kaopanboonyuen/panboonyuen_professional_website/content/blog/2024-09-01-career-paths-for-ai-research-scientist/index.md

 {{% callout note %}}
-You can view the presentation slides for the talk 😃 [here](https://kaopanboonyuen.github.io/files/slides/20240902_Career_Paths_for_Research_Scientists.pdf).
+You can view the presentation slides for the talk 🌿 [here](https://kaopanboonyuen.github.io/files/slides/20240902_Career_Paths_for_Research_Scientists.pdf).
 {{% /callout %}}

 {{< toc mobile_only=true is_open=true >}}

 ## Introduction
 Welcome to my blog!
 I'm thrilled to share insights from my journey in the world of Artificial Intelligence (AI) research.
-My name is Teerapong Panboonyuen, but you can call me Kao.
+My name is Teerapong Panboonyuen (in Thai: ธีรพงศ์ ปานบุญยืน), but you can call me Kao (เก้า).
 I'm a Senior AI Research Scientist at MARS (Motor AI Recognition Solution) and a Postdoctoral Fellow at Chulalongkorn University.
 In this post, I'll discuss my career path, the balance between academic and industrial research, and some exciting trends in AI.

 ## My Journey into AI Research
 My passion for AI began during my Master's degree in Computer Engineering at Chulalongkorn University.
 It was there that I first encountered the intriguing challenges and opportunities that AI research offered.
 However, my commitment to AI deepened during my Ph.D. studies at the same university.
 I graduated with a Master's degree at the age of 24 and earned my Ph.D. by 27.
 Since then, I have been immersed in AI research, focusing on fields like Remote Sensing and Computer Vision.

-Currently, I am a Postdoctoral Fellow in AI research, a role I have held from age 27 to the present, 31.
+> Currently, I am a Postdoctoral Fellow in AI research, a role I have held from age 27 to the present, 31.
 My research spans the development of advanced algorithms in Pattern Recognition, Optimization Theory, and Statistical Learning.
 At MARS, I am involved in applying AI to real-world problems, particularly in the auto insurance industry.

 ## Balancing Academia and Industry
 Why do I juggle both academic and industrial roles?
 The answer lies in the different kinds of excitement each provides.
 In academia, I'm drawn to the elegance and complexity of theoretical work—understanding AI at its core and pushing its boundaries.
 On the other hand, the industrial side offers the thrill of seeing AI solutions deployed in real-world applications, making a tangible impact.

+{{% callout note %}}
 I firmly believe that combining both worlds enriches my research.
 It's incredibly fulfilling to publish groundbreaking work and even more exhilarating when that research translates into practical solutions that benefit society.
-This dual approach keeps me grounded in the realities of implementation while allowing me to explore theoretical possibilities.
+This dual approach keeps me grounded in the realities of implementation while allowing me to explore theoretical possibilities.{{% /callout %}}

 ## Key Qualities for Ideal AI Agents